Ricardo Miranda Zuñiga: Public Broadcast Cart

 Public Broadcast Cart is a shopping cart outfitted with a microphone, amplifier, speakers, miniFM transmitter, and a laptop with a wireless card in 2003.
 The shopping cart was designed to enable any pedestrian to become an active producer of a radio broadcast, transmitting to their immediate area via FM frequency and to The Thing.net's online radio station.
 It was presented in City Hall Park in New York City and Linz, Austria.

 From Darkness to Daylight

-Commissioned by the New Museum in New York City, FROM DARKNESS TO DAYLIGHT was a 2004 video installation that reflected on the history and the future o fManhattan's Bowery neighborhood.
+Commissioned by the New Museum in New York City, FROM DARKNESS TO DAYLIGHT was a 2004 video installation that reflected on the history and the future of Manhattan's Bowery neighborhood.
 The sculptural part of the work was made of a series of large ducts that had been interwoven and inserted with monitors featuring computer-animated characters reflecting different histories of the Bowery.
 Each animation is based upon an actual resident of the Bowery and features recorded interviews of each.